PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we propose {\name}, a set of knowledge poisoning attacks to RAG.
-In particular, we show an attacker could inject a few poisoned texts into a knowledge database such that a LLM in RAG generates attacker-chosen target answers for attacker-chosen target questions.
-Our experiments on three benchmark datasets and multiple LLMs demonstrate the effectiveness of our {\name} in both black-box and white-box settings.
+We propose {\name}, the first knowledge corruption attack to RAG.
+We find that knowledge databases in RAG systems introduce a new and practical attack surface.
+Our results show {\name} is effective in both black-box and white-box settings.
 Additionally, we evaluate several defenses and find that they are insufficient to mitigate the proposed attacks.
-Interesting future work includes 1) developing new defenses against {\name}, 2) jointly considering multiple target questions when crafting poisoned texts, and 3) extending {\name} to open-ended questions.
+Interesting future work includes 1) developing new optimization-based attacks, e.g., extending GCG attack~\cite{zou2023universal} to optimize $I$ used to achieve generation condition; jointly considering multiple target questions when crafting malicious texts, and 2) developing new defenses against {\name}.